crueber/nodejs-passport-mongoose-basis/readme.md

+# This repo is now defunct.

+If you're interested in a strong starter for MEAN applications, check out my [MEAN Coffee Starter](https://github.com/crueber/mean-coffee-starter).
+Even if you're not, that template is a great place to start building your node app from.

+**This repository has only been left for historical sake.
+It will not be updated further.**

+### This is a fairly simple basic set up for technologies mentioned in the name.

+# Old Notes

 ## Rewritten on March 19th, 2014.

 Why was it rewritten?
 Because I've learned a heck of a lot about NodeJS, Express, Mongoose, and Auth since I started writing NodeJS apps.
 This basic setup is the culmination of that knowledge.